 Please note that comparing quotes is different than getting pre-approved or applying for a mortgage, which involves a much higher level of documentation and diligence by the lender.
 When you get pre-approved or submit your loan application, the lender pulls your credit report, which is a hard credit inquiry, but there is no need to do that when you are shopping lenders.
 When done properly, comparing mortgage quotes can save you a lot of money, without incurring the cost of a lower credit score.

-Although a lender should never pull your credit report without your permission it is important to highlight that multiple credit inquiries within a two week period usually only count as a single inquiry.
-This is also why we recommend that you shop for a mortgage within a relatively short time frame as opposed to over several months.
+Although a lender should never pull your credit report without your permission it is important to highlight that multiple credit inquiries within a 45 day period only count as a single inquiry for one of the most commonly used credit scoring models -- FICO -- which minimizes the impact on your score.
+For some other scoring models, the time frame is 14 days.
+This is also why we recommend that you shop for a mortgage within a relatively short period of time as opposed to over several months.
 This approach enables you to compare multiple mortgage lenders while minimizing the potential impact to your credit score.

 “What exactly happens when a mortgage lender checks my credit?”
 CFPB.
 Consumer Financial Protection Bureau, March 3 2017.
 Web.